 Employee Stock Options: The Primer

-This post is the first part of my comprehensive series on all you need to know about employee stock options.
+This post is a part of my comprehensive series on employee stock options.
+To see the introductory post about how options work, click here.

 In future posts, we’ll address other aspects of employee stock options—vesting, taxation, what your options might be worth, how to exercise them, and, of course, strategies for the best time to exercise your options and how to balance the risks of options and other investments in your portfolio.